Where to stay · Málaga

 The summer season in Marbella is long, running from June through to September.
 If you plan to stay in a beachfront hotel during these months, you should book at least six months in advance.
 Prices can triple between February and August.
 If you are travelling in the shoulder season, such as May or October, you can often find significantly better rates on the Golden Mile, though the water may be too cold for some.

 Be aware of chiringuito noise.
 Many beachfront hotels are located directly next to beach bars that play loud music throughout the afternoon and evening.
 If you value quiet, check the proximity of the hotel's beach club to your room block.
 Additionally, if you are driving, always confirm that the hotel has a parking space for you.
-Parking near the beach in the centre of Marbella is notoriously difficult and expensive: expect to pay between 20 and 30 Euros per day for a secure garage space.
+Parking near the beach in the centre of Marbella is notoriously difficult and expensive: expect to pay between 25 and 35 Euros per day for a secure garage space during the 2026 peak season.

 More from Málaga